 - 1. ACS believes opportunities for instruction and participation in sports should be included in the educational experience of as many students as possible. - 2.
 ACS believes in the importance of physical activity in the maintenance of general health of all students. - 3.
 ACS believes that participation in sports contributes to the development of self-confidence, interpersonal communication and leadership skills. - 4.
 Written permission for participation from parents or guardian must be on file in the athletic director's office before a student will be allowed to practice or compete as a representative of the school.
 This written permission must be obtained prior to the first day of practice. - 5.
-A physician's certificate (Sports Physical) must be on file with the athletic director prior to the first day of practice or tryouts. - 6.
-Competition will be limited to a geographical area, which will permit players to return home at a reasonable hour.
+A physician's certificate (Sports Physical) must be on file with the athletic director prior to the first day of practice or tryouts.
+Physicals must be dated after 15 April of the prior school year per MHSAA guidelines. - 6.
+Competition will be limited to a geographical area, which will permit players to return to the school at a reasonable hour.
 Safe transportation will be provided to and from sporting events. - 7.
 Loss of class time for preparation for competition will be kept to a minimum.
 Scheduling will be completed to ensure minimal amounts of classroom time are missed.
 Passes to leave school or early dismissal will be discontinued except for away games in which one-way travel exceeds 60 miles. - 8.
 ACS believes coaches should instill a genuine respect for the rules of sportsmanship.

 Student athletes are expected to be of the highest moral character, good citizens in and out of school and they will conduct themselves at all times in an appropriate manner.
 Students must remember they are a direct reflection of their school, family, and community.
-A student athlete who violates these standards is subject to discipline by the athletic director, the principal or the Board of Education.
+A student athlete who violates these standards is subject to discipline by the athletic director, the principal, superintendent or the Board of Education.